-Who are we?
-We are a hard-working, competitive, highly skilled group of men and women who compete in a variety of inter-school mock trial competitions throughout the country.
-Over the years, we have consistently placed among the top law school teams in the country.
+The National Trial Team is a hard-working, competitive, highly skilled group of men and women who compete in a variety of inter-school mock trial competitions throughout the country.
+Over the years, the team has consistently placed among the top law school teams in the country.
 Trial team competition teaches students how to meet the practical challenges courtroom lawyers face in the intensely competitive arena of mock trial tournaments.
 Students are taught how to try cases.
 That means, in addition to polishing and honing their basic advocacy skills, students are taught how to analyze and master a trial file, take control of the courtroom, discipline hostile and aggressive witnesses, handle difficult judges and turn the law of evidence into their ally.
 The trial team experience teaches students how to be trial lawyers - how to win fairly and squarely.

 The trial team members are chosen through a competitive selection process.
 Membership brings academic credit.
 Team members enroll in two Advanced Trial Advocacy Courses: Pre-Trial Motions Practice and Evidence Strategies.
 In their first year of membership, students earn 4 credits.
 In their second year on the team, students earn 3 credits.
 Team members try at least two cases per year – one fall and one spring.

-The fall audition has three parts to it and is divided into two rounds.
-In Round 1, you will be asked to give a closing speech for either the prosecution or the defendant (your choice) in a mock file which will be posted.
+The fall audition is divided into two rounds.
+In Round 1, you will be asked to give a closing speech for either the plaintiff or the defense (your choice) in a mock file which will be posted.
 You may be interrupted and asked to address a particular part of the case.
 You may also be asked to speak extemporaneously about a topic of our choosing.
 If you get called back for Round 2, you will be assigned a partner and asked to try the case -- that is, selective parts of the mock file in a limited amount of time against two other advocates.
 Finally, you may be interviewed about your background, schedule and commitment.
-At the end of the fall auditions, the names of the members of the 2012-13 trial team will be posted.
+At the end of the fall auditions, the names of the members of the 2015-2016 trial team will be posted.

 Barbara Ashcroft is a former Montgomery County Assistant District Attorney and is currently the Director of the LL.M.
 In Trial Advocacy Program at Temple and an Associate Professor.